SeadIbrahimi/AI_IMAGE_GALLERY_Backend/README.md

 ## 📝 Purpose of This Repository

 This project was developed as a **technical portfolio piece** for applying to a **Full-Stack Developer position**.

-It is designed to reflect:

-- Production-ready code quality
-- Strong understanding of backend systems
-- Ability to integrate multiple modern technologies
-- Engineering judgment and problem-solving
-- Dependability and scalability considerations